-As we look forward, we will continue to execute on our corporate strategy, which includes significant technology investment.
-These investments are expected to increase operational efficiency and agility as well as enhance our ability to grow clients and revenue organically.
-The recent dramatic rise in interest rates will continue to lift our revenue given our prior strategic decision to keep an asset-sensitive balance sheet.
-Any increase in our net interest margin would be a positive driver to continued revenue and profitability growth.
-Lastly, we continue to see excellent growth potential in our existing markets, as we continue to add new clients and develop new and innovative products and services to support our existing client base.
-We also continue to explore new markets, both commercially and geographically, where we believe our clients, as well as potential prospects, can benefit from our involvement.
+As we look forward, we will continue to execute on our corporate strategy.
+Our recent technology investments have allowed us to onboard clients faster and allow for Facility client growth.
+While we are behind our original timeline in Transportation to gain efficiencies, we continue progressing and have improved the client experience and functionality.
+We continue to see excellent growth potential in our existing markets, as we continue to add new clients and develop new and innovative products and services to support the markets in which we compete.
+We also continue to explore new opportunities, both commercially and geographically, where we believe our clients, as well as potential prospects, can benefit from our involvement.

-As always, we are excited to direct you to the Investor section of our website.
-Here you will find our SEC filings, an investor presentation containing highlights of our recent accomplishments, along with our ESG report, as previously mentioned.
+As always, I am excited to direct you to the Investor section of our website.
+Here you will find our SEC filings, an investor presentation containing highlights of our recent accomplishments, along with our ESG report.